I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2024-01-01-eWPT-Prep-HTTP-Methods.md

 ![Options login](/docs/assets/images/ewpt/labs/httpmethodenum/09.png)

 It can also be verified with the credentials provided in the labs description by simply changing the query line to a `POST` request, and adding a line in the request body with the parameters `name=john&password=password`.
-Forwarding the request to the server returns a `302 Found` response.
-Indicating we were likely redirected upon successful login.
+Forwarding the request to the server returns a `302 Found` response, indicating I was likely redirected upon successful login.

 ![POST login](/docs/assets/images/ewpt/labs/httpmethodenum/10.png)